k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Summoned spheres stay indefinitely if abandoned
 - Fix: Player blamed for monster spells killing monsters
 - Fix: Display suffocation attacks differently from drowning
-- Fix: Weapons with the excellence property could grant a permanent luck bonus.
+- Fix: Weapons with the excellence property could grant a permanent luck bonus
+- Fix: mention locked/empty status of magic chest when walking on it